 The course is assessed by three assignments, an issue brief (50%), a group presentation (25%), and a reflective blog (25%):

-2. A 15 minute group presentation will present findings on a chosen sustainable development topic on 24th March 2022.
+2. A 15 minute group presentation will present findings on a chosen sustainable development topic in week 10.

 |No Exam Information

 On completion of this course, the student will be able to:

 - Have a good understanding of sustainability initiatives in a range a different topical policy areas